schmit/schmit.github.io/_posts/2022-09-10-bayesian-paradox.markdown

 The Bayesian perspective flips this around: you are handed a set of observations, clearly those are fixed.
 What you do not know is the value of the underlying parameter, so let's consider that the random variable.
-We encode our beliefs through a prior distribution for said parameter, and then combine that with the likelihood of observing the data given the parameter to form a posterior distrubtion.
+We encode our beliefs through a prior distribution for said parameter, and then combine that with the likelihood of observing the data given the parameter to form a posterior distribution.
 Now the posterior distribution allows us to reason about this particular outcome: conditioning on the data is not a problem, because inference on the parameter is already conditioned on the data!